WeMakeMachines/pi-minion/README.md

 ## Features

-- Uses OpenWeatherMap API
+- Uses OpenWeatherMap API v2.5
-- caches response data
+- Keeps a local cache of the response data

 ## Routes